protocol/nft-website/docs/tutorial/avax-nft.md

 > ...
 ```

-If you had correctly [created a keystore user and added test fund](#create-a-keystore-user-and-add-test-fund), you should see one of wealthy addresses shown.
+If you have correctly [created a keystore user and added test fund](#create-a-keystore-user-and-add-test-fund), you should see one of wealthy addresses pictured above.

 ## Develop an NFT smart contract

-If you already have an existing smart contract, you may skip this section.
+If you already have an existing EVM-compatible smart contract for minting NFTs, you may want to skip this section.

 We will create [ERC721](https://eips.ethereum.org/EIPS/eip-721) non-fungible tokens with their own attributes.
 To keep this simple, any account will be able to call a method `mintTo` to mint items.